benlawson/MusicLingo/README.md

 + Mode returns the most common word in a song
 + Sentiment uses IBM BlueMix Personality Insights to determine personality keywords to describe the song.

-These formulas act on lyrics, which can be build from using a term.

-The formulas are used to build up queries.
-These act upon terms, which are either a song or an artist.

 Currently need to have spaces in between each paren.